adafruit/Adafruit-Perma-Proto-HAT-PCB/README.md

 # Adafruit-Perma-Proto-HAT-PCB

-PCB files for the Adafruit PAM8302 Mono Amplifier
+PCB files for the Adafruit Perma Proto HAT

 Format is EagleCAD schematic and board layout